openfin/openfin-example-window-animation/README.md

 Terminal Apps: The [Git Bash](https://git-for-windows.github.io) terminal tool comes with the whole Git package and is a failrly foolproof way of running npm commands.

---
+## Building from this repository
-If you would rather cut to the chase and don't want to follow the steps above manually, clone this repository.
+If you would rather cut-to-the-chase and don't want to follow the steps above manually, clone this repository.

 This is a vanilla JavaScript app seed for developing OpenFin apps.
 It is free from frameworks and build systems, though you may add them as you see fit.